Mosquito Control and Surveillance

 Nassau County DOH investigates all reported animal bites.
 Nassau County Public Health law requires that pets be vaccinated against rabies.
 This includes, but is not limited to, dogs, cats, and ferrets.

 Medical providers treating a person who has suffered an animal bite are required to report the incident to the Department.
-To report a bite incident, please call 516-227-9663 during normal business hours or 516-742-6154 after business hours and on weekends.
+To report a bite incident, please use this electronic form or call 516-227-9663 during normal business hours or 516-742-6154 after business hours and on weekends.

 What is Rabies?